 This is the fun part of your online bat building experience, and it's one of the great features that we are widely known for.
 Colored stains are used to bring your MaxBat to life, and it gives you the opportunity to add your personal touch by creating your own unique color combinations.
 As far as our clear coat finish, some companies claim that their finish somehow makes their bats magically stronger.
 However, the finish (although may appear to the naked eye that it would indeed add to the bats' strength) is simply cosmetic.
 A bat that is Unfinished can and will have the same strength and surface hardness as a bat with a finish on it.
 Our finish is moisture resistant, so it's not a bad idea to avoid ordering a completely unfinished bat if you play in a very humid or wet climate.

 So why choose a bat without a finish?
 Some players like the feel of the raw wood, or the way the pine tar sticks to it.
 Or, they just like the way it looks.
 Either way, you're going to get a superior crafted bat whether you order it Unfinished or with color.

 Some wood species look better unfinished than others.
-If you're choosing the Unfinished option on your MaxBat, stick with Maple or Ash.
+If you're choosing the Unfinished option on your MaxBat, stick with Maple.
 In our opinion, the Birch looks much better with a finish on it.

 MaxBat has proven to be one of the top bat companies in the world, and our Pro Series models speak for themselves.
 We have countless Professional players who choose to swing MaxBat over any other brand, and we listen to their feedback and suggestions when developing new models.
 We are constantly striving to innovate and improve bat designs for all levels of baseball.
 One such innovation is the new Pro Gold Series.